 - and other courier services1

 Contractors and Confidentiality Agreements

-If an individual is a contractor working exclusively for your company, an individual with other clients, or someone hired through a business, they are not considered a Business Associate, but your company will be responsible if one of these individuals breaches PHI.
+Contractors working exclusively for your company, individuals with other clients, and workers hired through a business are not Business Associates.
+However, your company is responsible if one of these individuals breaches PHI.

-For these types of employees who are not Business Associates, Total HIPAA recommends this: If the “employee” is a contractor working exclusively for your company or a sole proprietor with other clients, you cannot expect the individual to generate policies and procedures for privacy and security as required of either a Business Associate or a Subcontractor BA.
-It is meaningless to ask them to sign a Business Associate Agreement or a Subcontractor Business Associate Agreement because they will not have the compliance infrastructure required by HIPAA.
+For these types of employees who are not Business Associates, Total HIPAA recommends this: If the “employee” is a contractor working exclusively for your company or a sole proprietor with other clients, you cannot expect the individual to generate policies and procedures for privacy and security like a BA or BAS.
+It is meaningless to ask them to sign a BAA or a Subcontractor BAA because they will not have the compliance infrastructure required by HIPAA.

-- The types of information that can not be copied or modified
+- What type of information cannot be copied or modified?

-- Information must be returned upon request by the employer
+- Information must be returned upon employer’s request

 - Disciplinary action for persons responsible for a breach of confidential information

 Additionally, we recommend that the entity includes important individuals in all training activities.